school-brainhack/school-brainhack.github.io/content/en/project/Ridani_Chi_separation_project/index.md

 ## About Me
 ![Screenshot 2023-04-14 150759](https://github.com/brainhack-school2023/Ridani_project/assets/77506715/787adb2e-bd57-41fa-b1b1-ef0e2da9c4b1)

 Hello everyone, my name is Daniel Ridani.
 I am a first-year PhD student at Polytechnique Montreal, majoring in biomedical engineering.
-I did my Bachelor's in general physics and my Masters in biomedical engineering, where I fell in love with this field and decided to pursue a PhD.
+I did my Bachelor's in general physics and my Master's in biomedical engineering, where I fell in love with this field and decided to pursue a PhD.
 Currently, I am working on quantitative MRI, specifically quantitative susceptibility mapping (QSM).
 In my research, I focus on studying the susceptibility contributions from iron and myelin and developing methods to effectively separate them.
 Brain Hack School has given me the opportunity to improve my Python skills and explore new topics such as deep learning and machine learning.

 ## Project Summary